thebushschool/cpjava/readme.md

 1. [SLACK Instant Messaging](https://cpjava2020.slack.com/archives/C02D12AE94P) - communication for differentiated classroom, code extracts, bug fixes, instant help, quick challenges.
 You will receive an invitation. email communication is discouraged for this purpose.
 1. [Bush EMAIL](mailto:chandru.narayan@bush.edu) will be used for administrative, one-on-one communications as necessary.
 Please check this once a each day during the Semester.
 1. [Zoom Conference Appointments](https://calendly.com/chandru-narayan/conf-with-chandru)
+1. STEM Center Support - Roman Rothstein will be your STEM Center support consultant.
+He took the CP Java class last year and speak with you with direct experience!
+Best way to contact him is via email Roman.Rothstein@bush.edu

 ### [Downloadable CPJava Course Schedule 2020-2021](src/schedule.png)